carlminier/carlminier/README.md

 ## About Me:
 <p align="center">
-I'm a Full Stack Software Engineer, Navy Veteran, and Father of 2 under 2.
-I've always had a knack for computers ever since I was a child.
-My father always had a computer due to his work while he was in the military.
-I had a blast as a child playing old-school games from floppy discs, the good old days when the internet was still an infant.
-Over the years I found myself learning more and more on my own to the point that I decided to fully pursue Software Engineering as a career.
-I am currently a Student getting my BS in Computer Science at National University.
-If I'm not coding you can usually find me anywhere there is good Jazz music playing, at the Gym, or at the Beach with my family.
+As a Full Stack Software Engineer, Navy Veteran, and devoted Father of two little ones, my journey into the world of computing began long ago, as a wide-eyed child filled with wonder.
+It was my father who first introduced me to the magical realm of computers.
+I still recall those enchanting days when floppy discs held the key to old-school gaming adventures, and the internet was still an absolute infant.

+As the years passed, my fascination with computers only grew stronger.
+I immersed myself in the digital world, devouring knowledge, and honing my skills independently.
+It was as if destiny was gently nudging me toward a path I was destined to follow.
+Eventually, I realized that Software Engineering was not merely a career choice, but a calling that beckoned me to create and innovate.

+Currently, I'm furthering my dreams as a Student at National University, diligently working towards my Bachelor's degree in Computer Science.
+The journey has been filled with challenges and triumphs.
+I cherish every moment of this voyage, as it brings back memories of the many days spent exploring the frontiers of technology.

+When I'm not immersed in the realm of coding, you'll usually find me anywhere there is good Jazz music playing, at the Gym, or at the Beach with my family.
+My path as a software engineer is not only a reflection of my skills and knowledge but a tribute to the nostalgic memories that kindled my passion for technology.
+With every line of code I write, I pay homage to the past while shaping a brighter future for myself and those around me.
 </p>

 <p align="center">